 - 13 treatment areas, each equipped with computer work stations and advanced monitoring systems

-- On-site diagnostic testing, including a clinical laboratory and state-of-the-art imaging department with X-ray, ultrasound and magnetic resonance imaging
+- On-site diagnostic testing, including a clinical laboratory and state-of-the-art imaging department with X-ray and ultrasound

 - CT scanner that utilizes iDose technology, enabling technicians to adjust the radiation based on a patient's body mass index, allowing for clarity of image while reducing radiation exposure for the patient